Carbazole

 Carbazole is an aromatic heterocyclic organic compound.
 It has a tricyclic structure, consisting of two six-membered benzene rings fused on either side of a five-membered nitrogen-containing ring.
 The compound's structure is based on the indole structure, but in which a second benzene ring is fused onto the five-membered ring at the 2–3 position of indole (equivalent to the 9a–4a double bond in carbazole, respectively).

 Carbazole is a constituent of tobacco smoke.

-Synthesis

-A classic laboratory organic synthesis for carbazole is the Borsche–Drechsel cyclization.

-In the first step, phenylhydrazine is condensed with cyclohexanone to the corresponding imine.
-The second step is a hydrochloric acid-catalyzed rearrangement reaction and ring-closing reaction to tetrahydrocarbazole.
-In one modification, both steps are rolled into one by carrying out the reaction in acetic acid.
-In the third step, this compound is oxidized by red lead to carbazole itself.
+History

+Carl Graebe and Carl Glaser first isolated the compound from coal tar in 1872.

+Production

+Several routes exist beginning with extraction from coal tar by distillation.
+Carbazole concentrates in the anthracene distillate and is removed before anthraquinone production; that waste product is the major industrial carbazole source.
+Polar compounds (e.g., ketones) selectively precipitate it from the anthracene; a more modern technique is simply selective crystallization from molten coal tar at high temperature or low pressure (70 mmHg).